-4.3 Mounting the Ventilator
+Mounting the Ventilator 4.3

 To mount the ventilator:

 - 1. Mount the ventilator on a stable surface (e.g., bedside table or the Roll Stand Assembly). - 2.
 To mount the ventilator on the Roll Stand Assembly, follow the instructions provided with the assembly; position the ventilator on a pedestal mount and then secure it using the screws provided.